arsalans/elastic-search-wrapper/readme.md

-# elastic-sync-example
+# elastic-search-wrapper
-This microservice features a rest based search api that can be used to query elastic search.
+This microservice features a rest based search api that serves as a wrapper on elastic search api.
+The goal of this api is to make it easier for the development team to query elastic search without spending time in understanding it too much.
+Its provides only basic search functionality of elastic search.

 Here are some of the technical highlights in this project: